Counselling Psychologists in India

 How do counselling psychologists approach problem-solving?

-Problem-solving in counselling is not about giving direct advice or quick solutions.
-Counselling psychologists take a collaborative approach, helping individuals understand the emotional, cognitive, and behavioural patterns contributing to a difficulty.
-This involves exploring how a person interprets situations, responds emotionally, and acts under stress.
+Many people assume that their problems will be resolved in counselling by receiving direct advice or quick solutions.
+However, that is not the case.
+Counselling psychologists take a collaborative approach to help individuals understand the emotional, mental, and behavioural patterns that contribute to a difficulty.
+This involves exploring how a person interprets situations, feels emotionally, and behaves correspondingly.

 What happens during a counselling session?